 Legacy

 Mahatma Gandhi’s influence has reached far and wide, touching the lives of numerous international leaders across the globe.
-Leaders like Martin Luther King Jr., James Bevel, and James Lawson found inspiration in his struggle and adopted his principles.
-Nelson Mandela, in his quest for freedom, was also deeply influenced by Gandhi’s teachings, while Lanza del Vasto even chose to reside in India to be close to him.
+Leaders like Martin Luther King Jr., James Bevel and James Lawson found inspiration in his struggle and adopted his principles.
+Nelson Mandela, in his search for freedom, was also deeply influenced by Gandhi’s teachings, while Lanza del Vasto even chose to reside in India to be close to him.

-Essay on Mahatma Gandhi (600 Words)
+Essay on Mahatma Gandhi 600 Words

 Let’s dive deep into the life of Mahatma Gandhi in this essay.